 Cookies are created when a user’s browser loads a particular website.
 The website sends information to the browser which then creates a text file.
 Every time the user goes back to the same website, the browser retrieves and sends this file to the website’s server.
 Computer Cookies are created not just by the website the user is browsing but also by other websites that run ads, widgets, or other elements on the page being loaded.
 These cookies regulate how the ads appear or how the widgets and other elements function on the page.

 We use Google Analytics cookies to understand how our website is being used in order to improve the user experience.
 All information is collected in an anonymous form, including the number of visitors to the site, where visitors have come to the site from and the pages they have visited.
 More information on how to reject or delete these cookies can be found at: www.google.com/intl/en/policies/privacy.

 We aim to keep cookies to a minimum, and we only use the following cookies:

-If you are not happy with the cookies that we use, you should either not use this website, or you should delete cookies after having visited the site.
-Alternatively, you should browse this website using your browser’s anonymous usage setting
+If you are not happy with the cookies that we use, you should either not use our website, or you should delete cookies after having visited the site.
+Alternatively, you should browse the website using your browser’s anonymous usage setting.